 The trick with propagating cottonwood is to start in late winter with a hardwood cutting of known gender.
 Plant it in open, weed-free soil, give it excessive amounts of water and get out of the way.
 We have seen groves of cottonwoods that grew more than 100 feet (30 m) tall in less than 20 years.
 Soil type is not critical, but the trees must have water, full sun and little competition to flourish.

 Whole books have been written about the insects and diseases of cottonwood.
 Two cankers, Cytospora chrysosperma and Dothichiza populea, are especially troublesome on trees that have been injured by pruning or extreme weather.
-The trees are notoriously prone to damage from lightning, beavers, ice, wind, insects, decay and nearly every other force known to nature.
+The trees are notoriously prone to damage from lightning, beavers, ice, wind, insects, decay and nearly every other force known to nature (so be mindful that if these trees live in your yard, chances are that they’re going to require annual tree service!).
 Yet they are so resilient that some live to take their place among the largest of our deciduous trees.
 A few of the vulnerable cottonwoods that shaded Lewis and Clark on their Journey of Discovery in 1804 are still growing along the Missouri River.

 Cottonwoods’ worst problems are amplified by their sheer size.
 This translates into massive, brittle limbs and extensive, invasive roots.
 Then, if your trees are females, there is the cotton.
 Some communities have actually passed ordinances prohibiting the planting of female cottonwoods.
 The cottonwood is a picturesque, fast-growing giant at its best where its negative traits are of no consequence.